Win-C/warbler/README.md

 # Warbler

-Warbler is a miniature clone of the popular social messaging platform, Twitter.Warbler lets you send out messages (or "warbles") that are max 140 characters long.
+Warbler is a miniature clone of the popular social messaging platform, Twitter.
+Warbler lets you send out messages (or "warbles") that are max 140 characters long.
 Users can follow others and like other users' messages.

+Check out the deployed app <a href="https://winnie-chou-warbler.herokuapp.com/">here</a>.

 ## Screenshots

-TBU with application screenshots
+TODO: TBU with application screenshots

 Database:
+TODO: insert diagram

 - Note: The follows and likes tables are both join tables and have two foreign keys.
 - Key relationships: